HOW TO BUY THE BEST EXTRA VIRGIN OLIVE OIL

-I am often told by those attending our Extra Virgin Olive Oil Tasting Tours of the difficulties in selecting a good olive oil when they shop at home.
+I am often told by those attending our Extra Virgin Olive Oil Tasting Tours of the difficulties in selecting the best extra virgin olive oil or even just a good olive oil when they shop at home.

 They are not familiar with the brands, nor can they meaningfully translate the information on the label into helpful knowledge.

 So, invariably, their selection is based on price or packaging, or what a famous chef recommends.
 Regrettably, they do not know what is meant by EXTRA VIRGIN, how to decipher the label, or simply decide if the quality of the oil will be good.